SHID1214/KlipperScreen/README.md

 # Moment KlipperScreen

-Moment KlipperScreen is based on klipperScreen and has been customized with translation, icon, color, etc. suitable for Moment 3D Pinrter.
+Moment KlipperScreen is based on klipperScreen Translation, icons, colors, etc. have been customized to suit Moment 3D Printer.